What Makes a Good Thank You?

 Content of Your Thank You Letter

-Thank you letters are meant, in large part, to make the donor feel good about their decision, and to show that their contribution is making a difference.
+Thank you letters are meant, in large part, to make the donor feel good about their decision and to show that their contribution is making a difference.
 This is why thank you letters should have a positive, can-do tone.

 While you can still note the urgency or seriousness of your cause, this message should be one of hope and action.
 Of course there’s more to be done, but this letter is about their gift and how it helps.

-Donors know that their gift is going to an organization, but that doesn’t mean they don’t want the personal touch of receiving a message from a real person.
+Donors know that their gift is going to an organization, but that doesn’t mean they don’t want the personal touch of a message from a real person.
 Make sure that each thank you letter is signed with the name of a specific staff member, such as the development director or executive director.
 If you’re using email, make sure the staff member’s name shows up next to the subject line.

 Nonprofits should also include a staff member’s contact information in the letter.
 Most people won’t actually call or email, but including this information shows that you value their thoughts and want an open line of communication with donors.

-It is not enough to simply go through the motions.
-Examine your thank you messages and ask yourself, “Does this make the donor feel anything?”
+It is not enough to simply go through the motions when writing your thank you letters.
+Examine your messages and ask yourself, “Does this make the donor feel anything?”
 If the answer is “no,” it may be time to revamp your thank you processes.